krobin-AIML-agent/Python-Fun/Reference & Playbooks/Playbooks/Ramp-Up Playbook Guide.md

-# Python Playbooks 📘
+# Python Playbooks

-This repository contains my **Python playbooks** — step-by-step resources designed to guide execution, bridge fundamentals to advanced concepts, and ensure repeatability in real-world projects.
+This repository contains my **Python playbooks**: step-by-step resources designed to guide execution, bridge fundamentals to advanced concepts, and ensure repeatability in real-world projects.

 Unlike static references, these are **action-oriented guides**: structured workflows and deeper explorations into higher-order Python skills.

 ---

-## 📂 Repository Structure
+## Repository Structure

 ### 1. Data Analyst Line Item (Micro-Steps).xlsx
 A structured **checklist and workflow map** for common data analyst tasks.